A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Preliminaries

 \end{proposition} We refer to \cite[Appendix 1]{Yurii} for the proof.

 For a given closed convex set $X$ with a differentiable barrier $f$, we define the map $p:\mathbb{E}\times \mathbb{R}_+ \rightarrow \mathbb{E}$ as

-\begin{theorem}\cite[Theorem 3.1, Theorem 3.2]{Chua_Hien} If $f$ is a twice continuously differentiable barrier on $X$, then the map $p$ defined via \eqref{eq:bsa} is a smoothing approximation of the Euclidean projector $\Pi_X$.
+Condition ($\alpha$) in Definition \ref{def:barrier} is used to prove the following theorem, which leads to Definition \ref{def:smoothing} -- the definition of barrier-based smoothing approximation. \begin{theorem}\cite[Theorem 3.1, Theorem 3.2]{Chua_Hien} If $f$ is a twice continuously differentiable barrier on $X$, then the map $p$ defined via \eqref{eq:bsa} is a smoothing approximation of the Euclidean projector $\Pi_X$.
 In addition, if $f$ is a $\vartheta$-barrier then the map $p$ is Lipschitz continuous with modulus $\sqrt{\vartheta}$ in the smoothing parameter; consequently, $p$ is a uniform smoothing approximation. \end{theorem} \begin{definition} The barrier based smoothing approximation of Euclidean projection $\Pi_X$ defined by a given twice continuously differentiable barrier $f$ on $X$ is the map $p:\mathbb{E} \times\mathbb{R} \rightarrow \mathbb{E}$ that satisfies \eqref{eq:bsa}. \end{definition} We remind that $p_\mu(z)=p(z,\mu)$.
-The following proposition is of paramount importance in achieving the global linear convergence of our inexact non-interior continuation method proposed in Section \ref{sec:method_describe}. \begin{proposition} If the barrier $f$ of $X$ is $\vartheta$-self-concordant, then for all $z\in \mathbb{E}$ and $\mu>0$ we have
+The following proposition provides an upper bound for $\norm{ \derD^2 p_\mu(z)}$ which is of paramount importance in achieving the global linear convergence of our inexact non-interior continuation method proposed in Section \ref{sec:method_describe}. \begin{proposition} If the barrier $f$ of $X$ is $\vartheta$-self-concordant, then for all $z\in \mathbb{E}$ and $\mu>0$ we have

 \end{proposition} \begin{proof} Denote $g(z)=\nabla f(z)$.
 From the definition of barrier-based smoothing approximation, we have

 Taking derivative on $z$ both sides, we get

 for all $u\in \mathbb{E}$.
 Taking derivative again on both sides of \eqref{eq:derofp} gives us